mads-jm/reverb-xr/README.md

 ### html

 - `index.html`: Main entry point with options to choose audio input (microphone or file) and an iframe to load A-Frame scenes.
+- `setting.html`: Setting A-Frame scene
+- `about.html`: About A-Frame scene
+- `loading.html`: Simple loading scene in A-Frame
 - `aframe.html`: A-Frame scene containing the initial setup for a white room with interactive buttons to switch between visualizations.
 - `stage-bars.html`: A-Frame scene for the bar visualizer.
 - `stage-wave.html`: A-Frame scene for the waveform visualizer.
 - `stage-dualwave.html`: A-Frame scene for the dual waveform visualizer.
-- `particle.html`: Three.js scene for a 3D particle
+- `stage-particle.html`: Three.js scene for a 3D particle

 ### JavaScript